the-octopus/ResAssured_PET/README.md

  3. Configure the Excel Control file , The Driver sheet with the name of your test scenario method Select which method to execute by flag yes/no.  file [ TestAssets/TestData/TestData.xlsx ]
  4. Define your test data as in Excel Control file , PetServiceDetails sheet
  5. Save all you work.
- 6. Got to Class com.Hybrid.hunger.Pet.Main.Runner.
+ 6. Got to Class Runner.
  8. run the test by using the /main method.
  9. The system will run the test and generate a HTML report with date and time stamp name as per the bellow example Reports/Automation_Result_2020_03_19_103241/Automation_Report.html